humdrum-tools/humdrum-documentation/guide/ch17/index.md

 extract -i '**bet' alphabet > justbet
 ```

-The **cat** command can then be used to concatenate the files end-to-end
+The <span class="unix">cat</span> command can then be used to concatenate the files end-to-end
 so they form a single column of data.
 With each data token of interest
 is on its own line, we can generate the appropriate inventory: